intel/stacks-usecase/healthcare/ich_segmentation/README.md

 #### Launch the main application

+1. Edit the `hc_preprocessing_insertion_cassandra.py` file and set the `hostDB` variable with the corresponding Cassandra hostname or IP.

-1. Navigate to the dars folder and copy the file: `hc_preprocessing_insertion_cassandra.py` into the pod spark-dars-master-0:
+2. Navigate to the dars folder and copy the file: `hc_preprocessing_insertion_cassandra.py` into the pod spark-dars-master-0:

    ````bash
    kubectl -n $NAMESPACE cp hc_preprocessing_insertion_cassandra.py spark-dars-master-0:/root/main.py
    ````

-2. Enter into the spark-dars-master-0 pod and submit the task to the DARS cluster:
+3. Submit the task to the DARS cluster:
     ````bash
-    kubectl -n $NAMESPACE exec -it spark-dars-master-0 bash
-    spark-submit --master yarn --deploy-mode cluster /root/main.py
+    kubectl -n $NAMESPACE exec -it spark-dars-master-0  -- bash -c "spark-submit --master yarn --deploy-mode cluster /root/main.py"
     ````

 Note the inserted records in the Cassandra database to verify the steps completed successfully.